 Vertebral artery dissections have an incidence of 1-5 per 100,000 10-11.
 They are typically encountered in a somewhat younger cohort than internal carotid artery dissections 15.

-The link between chiropractic neck manipulation and cervical artery (both carotid artery and vertebral artery) has been long suspected and has been the source of much litigation and heated debates.
-Although as yet there is no conclusive evidence of a direct causal link between the two 16, an increased association between patients who present with cervical dissections and preceding neck manipulations has been established 18 which has lead some medical associations to suggest a cautionary link 17 based on plausibility and limited established benefits of neck manipulation 19.
+The link between chiropractic neck manipulation and cervical artery (both the carotid artery and vertebral artery) has been long suspected and has been the source of much litigation and heated debates.
+Although as yet there is no conclusive evidence of a direct causal link between the two 16, an increased association between patients who present with cervical dissections and preceding neck manipulations has been established 18 which has led some medical associations to suggest a cautionary link 17 based on plausibility and limited established benefits of neck manipulation 19.
 Chiropractors have dismissed this association, perhaps correctly, on the grounds that dissection causes neck pain and results in patients seeking out chiropractic manipulation.

 Patients present with a variety of signs and symptoms, most frequently with neck pain and headache (typically occipital) as well as posterior fossa ischemic events (e.g. TIA or stroke) manifesting as nausea, ataxia, dysarthria, lateral medullary syndrome or even collapse and coma 11,15.
 Intradural extension is quite common, with a high frequency of subarachnoid hemorrhage (SAH) 15.
 Other presentations include spinal cord infarction and even cervical nerve root impairment) 1.